How I teach Regenerating Places

 The linear order of the spec that was followed for most of EQ2 is followed to teach 4A.7abc.
 Reflecting my love of A3 summary sheets, at this point we take some lesson time to pause and think about what we’ve learnt so far- summarising key points under each of the key ideas from the spec (turned into questions)- before moving onto transport infrastructure (4A.7a) and government policy (4A.7bc).

 When discussing government policy, we explore the idea of Levelling Up and think critically about this government policy.
 Similarly to the IMD, although it is not explicitly named, I find it incredibly useful knowledge for students to have and refer back to across the Regenerating Places topic.
-We talk about what Levelling Up is before thinking critically about each of the ‘12 missions to Level Up the UK’ by 2030’.
+We talk about what Levelling Up is before thinking critically about each of the ‘12 missions to Level Up the UK’ by 2030’ (scroll right to the bottom for the statements).
 Students are given the 12 ‘missions’ in a card sort format and asked to do the following tasks:

 1. Rank the statements in order of ‘most achievable’ to ‘least achievable’.
 Be ready to justify your decisions.